msievers/mighty_tap/README.md

 * you can give it arguments and blocks for methods to call
 * dispite calling methods on the object itself, you can provide a callable
   * in fact you can provide anything that responds to :call
-* dispite the added features, it acts like the original `tap` (can act as drop-in replacement)
+* dispite the added features, it acts like the original `tap` (can act as a drop-in replacement)

 ## Usage